2025 Copa de Primera

-The 2025 Copa de Primera (officially the Copa de Primera Tigo – ueno bank 2025 for sponsorship reasons) is the 91st season of the División de Honor, the top-flight professional football league in Paraguay.
-The season, which consists of two tournaments (Apertura and Clausura), began on 24 January and is scheduled to end on 1 December 2025.
+The 2025 Copa de Primera (officially the Copa de Primera Tigo – ueno bank 2025 for sponsorship reasons) was the 91st season of the División de Honor, the top-flight professional football league in Paraguay.
+The season, which consisted of two tournaments (Apertura and Clausura), began on 24 January and ended on 30 November 2025.
 The fixture draw for the season was held on 9 December 2024.

 In the Torneo Apertura, Libertad won its twenty-sixth league championship, clinching the title with a 1–0 win over 2 de Mayo on 1 June, the final matchday of the tournament.
+The Torneo Clausura was won by Cerro Porteño, who claimed their thirty-fifth league title after defeating Tembetary 2–0 on 30 November.
 Olimpia entered the season as defending champions, having won the 2024 Clausura tournament.

 Teams

-Twelve teams compete in this season: the top ten teams in the relegation table of the 2024 season, and the top two teams in the 2024 Paraguayan División Intermedia: Deportivo Recoleta and Tembetary.
-Deportivo Recoleta, which rebranded to Recoleta Football Club for this season, returned to the top flight after 23 years, clinching promotion with a 2–0 win over Pastoreo on 22 September 2024, while Tembetary sealed their return to Primera División for the first time since 1997 by defeating Fernando de la Mora on 29 September 2024.
+Twelve teams competed in this season: the top ten teams in the relegation table of the 2024 season, and the top two teams in the 2024 Paraguayan División Intermedia: Deportivo Recoleta and Tembetary.
+Deportivo Recoleta, who rebranded to Recoleta Football Club for this season, returned to the top flight after 23 years, clinching promotion with a 2–0 win over Pastoreo on 22 September 2024, while Tembetary sealed their return to Primera División for the first time since 1997 by defeating Fernando de la Mora on 29 September 2024.
 The promoted teams replaced Sol de América and Tacuary, who ended in the bottom two places of the relegation table and were relegated to the second tier at the end of the previous season.